forfudan/MojoMiji/src/docs/advanced/lifetime.md

 One thing that worth noting is that the return type of the function is `Pointer[String, __origin_of(word1, word2)]`, which means that the returned pointer will point to either argument `word1` or `word2`.
 Therefore, the lifetime of the returned pointer shall not be longer than the lifetime of the arguments `word1` and `word2`.

-We have also learned previously that the arguments `word1` and `word2` are immutable aliases of the variables in the caller function `main()`.
+We have also learned previously that the arguments `word1` and `word2` are immutable references of the variables in the caller function `main()`.
 This means that the lifetime of the arguments `word1` and `word2` is the same as the lifetime of the variables `a` and `b` in the caller function.

 Using the **chained lifetime rule**, we know that the lifetime of the returned pointer, which is assigned to `c`, should be no longer than the lifetime of either `a` or `b` in the caller function.
 In other words, both `a` and `b` are destroyed only after `c` is lastly used in the caller function.